-Data Without Story Is Just Noise.
+Data Without Story Can Be Just Noise.

 In tech, we're drowning in data and starving for meaning.
 Every quarter, brilliant researchers publish findings that never leave the PDF.
 The insight was real.
 The impact?
 Zero.